The Impact of Phosphorus Pollution on Waterbodies

 Other programs have aimed to change farming practices without regulation.
 For example, some use cost-sharing.
 This way, each individual farmer doesn’t take a big financial hit when transitioning to new methods.

 However, pointing fingers at farmers won’t solve the phosphorus pollution problem.
 Everyone needs to work together to solve this problem, and we need to investigate other sources of phosphorus.
-Think about this: a flock of geese can fly over a lake and drop a lot of phosphorus, too – but it’s a harder to regulate geese than to regulate farming practices!
+Think about this: a flock of geese can fly over a lake and drop a lot of phosphorus, too – but it’s harder to regulate geese than to regulate farming practices!
 We have to look broadly to truly make a difference.
 Also, since phosphorus has continually built up over many years/decades in these waterbodies, the internal recycling can be a significant contributing factor to lake health.

 Impacts Go Beyond Drinking Water